 Prosecutors had hoped to have some of the other accusers address the court at the hearing.
 But the district attorney’s office told The Associated Press that that would not happen.

 A few hours before the hearing, Constand tweeted Ephesians 4:26, a Bible verse about letting go of anger: “Be wrathful, but do not sin; do not let the sun set while you are still angry; do not give the Devil an opportunity.”

 Cosby, who grew up in public housing in Philadelphia, became the first black actor to star in a prime-time TV show, “I Spy,” in 1965.
 He remained a Hollywood A-lister for much of the next half-century, hitting his peak in the 1980s with the top-rated “Cosby Show” as the warm, wisecracking dad, Dr. Cliff Huxtable.

 The AP does not typically identify people who say they are victims of sexual assault unless they come forward publicly, which Constand and other accusers have done.

-Associated Press writer Claudia Lauer contributed to this report.
+Associated Press reporter Claudia Lauer in Norristown contributed to this story.